 Public Facilities/Public Improvements & Public Service Thresholds (Minimum of 30%): OHCD Staff Review/Fundability.
 All applications received will be reviewed by OHCD staff for compliance with Federal and State program rules and regulations.
 Any activity deemed not compliant with such requirements will be eliminated from consideration.
-Limit: The State will reserve 30% (\$1,624,257) to support public facility/improvement and public service proposals.
-Of that, a minimum of 10% (\$541,419) will be used to support public service proposals.
-In accordance with guidance from HUD, to address public service needs related to COVID-19, the maximum total cap on public service activities has been eliminated from PY'19 CDBG funds.
+Limit: The State will reserve 30% (\$1,647,719) to support public facility/improvement and public service proposals.
+Of that, a minimum of 10% (\$549,239) will be used to support public service proposals.
 Applications will be accepted annually using a competitive application cycle described above.